raphm/common-lisp-test/README.md

 Code sketch to see if we can get SBCL running on a Replit Repl.

-Yes.
-Yes, we can.
+Yes!
+Yes, we can!

-Once some nix-specific oddities with the `LD_LIBRARY_PATH` got hammered out (see `.replit`), it turned out to be pretty easy.
+Once some nix-specific fun with the `LD_LIBRARY_PATH` got hammered out (see `.replit`), it turned out to be pretty easy.

 Unfortunately, exposing the swank port seems to be impossible at this point. :)